 In 2015, the mother of three (who has always had a passion for performance arts and acting) started pursuing stand-up comedy in Beijing and has had early success.
 Hsiung recently made her televised comedy debut on Season 3 of Comedy Central's Stand-Asia!, which premiered on August 14th, 2018 in 19 countries across Asia.
 Two months after giving birth to her third son she competed in the 2017 Hong Kong International Comedy Competition and was the only female to reach the finals.

 Hsiung is also a professional emcee.
 In 2016 she was the emcee for the Young Presidents Organization's (YPO) Beijing University, entitled “The Silk Road Reimagined”.
-In 2018, Hsiung served as emcee and moderator for the YPO “Edge” Global conference in Singapore, which was attended by Billie Jean King, the Prime Minister of Singapore and The Queen of Jordan.
+In 2018, Hsiung served as emcee and moderator for the YPO “Edge” Global conference in Singapore, which was attended by Billie Jean King, the Prime Minister of Singapore and The Queen of Jordan

-In the short period since her return, Jennifer has performed stand-up comedy all over Toronto at venues such as The Rivoli, Comedy Bar, Absolute Comedy, Yuk Yuks (downtown), The Corner Comedy Club, and The Social Capital Theatre.
+Since her return, Jennifer has performed stand-up comedy all over Toronto at venues such as The Rivoli, Comedy Bar, Absolute Comedy, Yuk Yuks (downtown), The Corner Comedy Club, and The Social Capital Theatre.

 Hsiung is also a part of ACTRA.
 She played Ravager's mom Mei in season 2 of "Titans" (Netflix).
 You can also soon watch her as detective Jesse Hooper in all 13 episodes of "The Hardy Boys" (2020) on Hulu (December 4th, 2020 in the U.S.) and on YTV in Canada in 2021.